Equispaced Fourier representations for efficient Gaussian process regression from a billion data points: Equispaced Fourier representation of GPs

 which we note only depend on the wave vector {\em difference} $h(j_p - j_{\ell})$.
 Consider the 1D case: since the frequency grid is equispaced, $j_p-j_\ell$ may only take the $4m+1$ distinct values in $\{-2m,-2m+1,\dots,2m\} = J_{2m}$.
 The result is that $F^*F$ has Toeplitz structure (constant along each diagonal).
-Generalizing to $d\ge1$, the set of unique elements is still $J_{2m}$, and $F^*F$ is a $d$-dimensional Kronecker product of $(2m+1)\times(2m+1)$ Toeplitz matrices.
-For example, in $d=2$ the structure is block Toeplitz with Toeplitz blocks (BTTB \cite[Ch.~5]{toepiterbook}).
+Generalizing to $d\ge1$, the set of unique elements is still $J_{2m}$, and $F^*F$ has $d$-dimensional Toeplitz structure.
+For example, in $d=2$ this is called block Toeplitz with Toeplitz blocks (BTTB \cite[Ch.~5]{toepiterbook}).
+Note that there is no additional Kronecker structure \cite[\S2.3.1]{wilson2} even if the kernel is separable (as is, e.g., the SE kernel); this is because the data points $\{x_n\}$ in \eqref{223} are not in general separable.
 For any $d$, this Toeplitz structure means that the action of $F^*F$ on a vector, call it $\bbe$, is a non-periodic discrete $d$-dimensional convolution by the vector $\mbf{v}\in \C^{(4m+1)^d}$ with elements

-The convolution output is then restricted to the central set elements $J_m \subset J_{2m}$.
-This means that it can be evaluated by a similar restriction of the {\em periodic} convolution with period at least $4m+1$ in each dimension, which can in turn be performed in near-optimal time via FFTs \cite[p.~12 and A.7]{toepiterbook}.
-We summarize this as follows.
+To complete the action, the convolution output must then be restricted to the central set elements $J_m \subset J_{2m}$.
+Yet, this means that it can be evaluated by a similar restriction of the {\em periodic} convolution with period at least $4m+1$ in each dimension.
+This can in turn be performed in near-optimal time via FFTs \cite[p.~12 and A.7]{toepiterbook}.
+The precise method is as follows:

-The precomputation scales linearly with $N$, and need be done only once given the set $\{x_n\}_{n=1}^N$ of observation points.
+Here the precomputation scales linearly with $N$, and need be done only once given the set $\{x_n\}_{n=1}^N$ of training data points.
 After that, each product takes $\bigO(M \log M)$ effort.

-Thus we can apply $\Xt\X$ in three steps: i) diagonal multiplication by $D$, ii) multiplication by the matrix $F^* F$ by Algorithm~\ref{a:FF}, finally iii) diagonal multiplication by $D$.
-In an iterative solver such as conjugate gradients, the effort per iteration to apply the system matrix $\Xt\X + \sigma^2 I$ is thus $\bigO(M \log M)$, with dominant cost per iteration being two FFTs each of size approximately $2^dM$.
-In particular, the cost per iteration is independent of $N$.
+Returning to the system matrix \eqref{97}, we can now apply $\Xt\X$ in three steps: i) diagonal multiplication by $D$, ii) multiplication by the matrix $F^* F$ by Algorithm~\ref{a:FF}, finally iii) diagonal multiplication by $D$.
+In an iterative solver such as conjugate gradients, the effort per iteration to apply the system matrix is thus $\bigO(M \log M)$, with dominant cost per iteration being two FFTs each of size approximately $2^dM$.
+In particular, the iteration cost is independent of $N$.